-mACI is an abbreviation of 'matrix-induced autologous chondrocyte implantation', which means the implantation back into a patient of their own cartilage cells after laboratory processing.
+mACI is an abbreviation of 'matrix-induced autologous chondrocyte implantation', which means the implantation back into a patient of their own cartilage cells which have been seeded onto a matrix during laboratory processing.

 Technique of mACI